jruby/jruby/BUILDING.md

 first set the new version:

 ```
-mvn versions:setVersion=9000
+mvn versions:set -DnewVersion=1.7.5 -Pall
 ```

-manually rollback the poms in ./ext/ then commit and tag averything respectively and . . . and now deploy the maven artifact to sonatype oss
+manually rollback the poms in ./ext/ if their main versions have been changed and then commit and tag averything respectively.
+Now deploy the maven artifact to sonatype oss.

 ```
 mvn clean deploy -Psonatype-oss-release -Prelease